On average across the year,

 On average across the year, yes, New Hampshire, United States is colder than Cape Coral, Florida .
 New Hampshire, United States has an average minimum temperature of 3°C/37°F and Cape Coral, Florida has an average minimum temperature of 19°C/66°F.

-no, New Hampshire, United States has less rain than
+Does New Hampshire, United States have more rain than Cape Coral, Florida?

 New Hampshire, United States's wettest month is October, with an average monthly rainfall of 130mm, which is drier than Cape Coral, Florida's wettest month (August, with an average monthly rainfall of 307mm).